 Perhaps you’ve heard of the benefits of Turmeric and its main active ingredient Curcumin.
 If not here’s the low down.
-Turmeric is a south asian deep yellow spice that comes from the underground stem of a ginger-like plant, aka Indian saffaron.
+Turmeric is a South Asian deep yellow spice that comes from the underground stem of a ginger-like plant, aka Indian saffron.
 Turmeric/Curcumin is proven to be one of the strongest natural anti-inflammatories there is.
-In fact it goes up against non-steroidal anti-inflammatories (NSAIDS like Ibuprofen, Aspirin, Tylenol ) evenly but with less possible side effects (e.g. liver disease, kidney disease, ulsers, increased risk of stroke etc.) As well as being an anti-inflammatory, Turmeric increases the antioxidant capacity of your body by stimulating production of your bodies own antioxidant enzymes.
+In fact, it goes up against non-steroidal anti-inflammatories (NSAIDs like Ibuprofen, Aspirin, Tylenol ) evenly but with less possible side effects (e.g. liver disease, kidney disease, ulcers, increased risk of stroke, etc.) As well as being an anti-inflammatory, Turmeric increases the antioxidant capacity of your body by stimulating the production of your bodies to own antioxidant enzymes.
 This one-two punch helps protect against oxidative damage from free radicals which can be linked to aging, cancer, heart disease, and dementia.
-For optimal absorption Turmeric should be taken as a supplement with bioperine (another name for peperine which increases absorption by up to 2000%).
-Recommended dosage is 500mg twice daily not to exceed 2000mg.
+For optimal absorption, Turmeric should be taken as a supplement with Bioperine (another name for piperine which increases absorption by up to 2000%).
+The recommended dosage is 500mg twice daily not to exceed 2000mg.
 Turmeric is meant to be a daily supplement so results are usually not immediate until levels have built up in your system (up to a month).
 Commonly used for inflammatory joint pain associated with acute and chronic joint injuries, osteoarthritis (wear and tear arthritis), rheumatoid arthritis, and even upset stomachs.
 Please read the possible side effects of turmeric below before taking it on a consistent basis.
 I take Nutrigold’s Turmeric Curcumin Gold with Bioperine.

 Simply Nutrition in Twelve Bridges has a great selection as well, with the bonus of being able to ask lots of questions.